owenadley/MyDocumentation/source/pages/testing.rst

 1. Scope and objectives

+    The scope of this testing strategy includes determining how we will achieve the testing objectives indicated in the Test Plan.
+    This includes who within the project will be responsible for what, the technologies that will be used for testing, bug tracking, deliverables and risk mitigation.

 2. Business issues

+    Various problems from

 3. Roles and Responsiblities

+    All members of the project will be involved in testing process and help contribute our testing goals.
+    On a biweekly scrum basis, new feature tickets will be created and assigned along with testing tickets which will be assigned for test cases (determined by new functionalities).

+    QA testers will be implementing automated and manual test cases for the project.

 4. Test Deliverables

+    On a biweekly basis, we need to ensure that each QA member has completed their assigned test cases and that 100% code coverage has been achieved.
+    This will allow for continous testing on new features as they are rolled out on a biweekly basis.

 5. Test automation and tools

+    For White Box style testing we will be using the Java testing framework Mockito For Black Box and UI style testing we will be using Selenium Web Driver

+    All tests will be ran when the project build runs through Travis CI.
+The goal is to maintain a pass percentage of 100%.
+If a test case fails, it takes immedeiate priority over other tickets and should be fixed as soon as possible.

+    All bug and test cases will be created in JIRA and the ticket will be assigned to the designated tester.
+The tester can use this software to indicate the status of the test case and will be responsible for marking it as complete once it is passing.

 6. Testing metrics

+    Testing metrics will be gathered from both Travis CI along with JIRA.
+    Metrics from JIRA can be used to determine how many test cases and completed vs not completed, how many test cases have been done by each team member
+    How long it took to implement specific tests, along with how many tests have been completed based on feature.
+    Metrics from Travis CI will indicate how often builds are passing or failing based on tests, when a new test causes a break in the system and the average rate of pass or fail for all test cases.

 7. Risks and mitigation

+    Determining risks is something that all members of the project will engage in.
+Every person is responsible for reporting any risks or possible mitiagation plans for exising risks.
+Risks will be indicated as JIRA tickets and the test cases associated with the risk will be bumbped to maximum priority.
+    The project manager will get a notification for every new risk introduced through JIRA and will ultimately have the final call of how to approach it.
+    Often this solution will be getting all hands on deck to solve the problem as fast as possible.

 8. Defect Reporting

+    Defect reporting will follow a similar pattern as risk mitigation.
+Everybody on the team is responsible for reporting defects which have been found in the system.
+These are often discovered during test cases, that a functionality does not work as expected.
+    A defect ticket will be created in JIRA and will be either picked up by an assigned developer or it will be assigned in the next scrum meeting.
+    Developers are responsible for fixing these defects, marking the defect as fixed on the JIRA ticket and then the QA team is responsible for Testing the new implementation.

 9. Change and configuration

+    Change and configuration will all be processed through GitHub.
+Pull requests will be made by team members and code will be reviewed by another developers before being comitted.
+The build should run atleast once a day (or night) to verify that new commits are working as intended and any build failures will be resolved the next working day by the QA team.